PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 # HTTPServer

-**NOTE:** The APIs described in this document are to be considered as experimental.
-Aspects may be changed, removed or added before they are finalized.

 This document describes the three methods by which you can launch new Perfect HTTP servers.
 These methods differ in their complexity and each caters to a different use case.

 The first method is data driven whereby you provide either a Swift Dictionary or JSON file describing the servers you wish to launch.
 The second method describes the desired servers using Swift language constructs complete with the type checking and compile-time constraints provided by Swift.
 The third method permits you to instantiate an HTTPServer object and then procedurally configure each of the required properties before manually starting it.